 In the August 2009 issue of Good Housekeeping, an article noted that the average cost o… read more »

 I knew I was going to like Dimity McDowell and Sarah Bowen Shea’s new book, Run Like a Mother: How to Get Moving -- and Not Lose Your Family, Job, or Sanity, when I ordered it.
 I like any publication aimed at women athletes that doesn’t sport the cover line “Walk off the weight!”

 I am drawn to anything aimed at women that discusses calories in the context of… read more »

 (my column from today's USA Today — some interesting comments over there.
 Is waking up at 7:30 on a weekday really late?
 I don't know – if you have to be at work at 9, that would be entirely reasonable.
 Even when I was commuting an hour to USA Today years ago I got up at 7:15, and was usually in bed by 11:30.
-If you’re sleep deprived be… read more »
+If you're sleep deprived because you have to stay… read more »

 Let me start this blog post by saying that I love Real Simple magazine.